 - How clerical and royal support allowed early composers to invent the symphony

-- Why the BBC hired a bird impersonator to sound like a nightingale in an early broadcast of cello performance
+- Why the BBC hired a bird impersonator to sound like a nightingale in an early live broadcast of cello music

-- What leads humans to make music in the first place—and why music holds such a massive role in our culture.
+- What leads humans to make music in the first place—and why music plays such a massive role in our culture.